Welcome to Earth, Elmer Russell Murphy, February 12, 1907, 10 1/2 pounds at birth, 6’2″ as a man.

 You would think a man who came from one disappointed mother, having his own tragedy so young, that he would be an angry individual.
 He bore his fair share of anger, having been kept from a high school education, trapped in menial labor all his life, not making much money for his family.
 In spite of that, he was gentle, fair, funny, full of love for others, and became a Christian example for any who crossed his path.
 He always had a joke to tell, mostly reruns, but, hey, what I wouldn’t give to hear him repeat just one of them again.

-The saddest part of my life has been watching my dad’s sadness as he waited those last months to die.
+The saddest part of my life was watching my dad’s sadness as he waited those last months to die.
 He had most of his mind, most of his memories, and didn’t confuse much.
 Mostly he slept in his chair as he battled that demon Parkinson’s disease.

 He leaves a legacy of laughter, generosity, love, and humor.
 One of his favorite things to do was stir the pudding.
 “What do you think of …” would light a fire or clear the room.
 “Did I tell you the one about …..” would also have cleared a room if he didn’t have one of his huge hands on your arm.